 - 1. The term "in good academic standing" means that a student is eligible or has been allowed to register for and undertake academic course work as a matriculated student for the semester in question. - 2.
-A College Professional is an academic advisor. - 3.
-In Academic Success Plan is a written formulated process to degree completion.
+An imputed credit is one which can be counted for financial aid to enrolled students. - 3.
+An Academic Success Plan is a written formulated process to degree completion.

+- 1. Academic progress will be evaluated after the completion of the fall and spring A student's academic standing will not be evaluated after the completion of summer or winter sessions. - 2.
+Any matriculated student who has attempted a minimum of 12 imputed credits at Jefferson Community College is subject to this policy. - 3.
+A student who completes a total withdrawal by the last day of classes in any semester retains the most recently earned academic standing. - 4.
+A student granted a fresh start after an Academic Dismissal returns to the College on Academic Probation.
+All other students granted a fresh start return to the College in an Academic Standing determined from their most recently completed fall or spring semester.
-- 1. Academic progress will be evaluated each fall and spring semester. - 2.
-All matriculated students who have attempted a minimum of 12 credits/equivalent credits at Jefferson Community College are subject to this policy. - 3.
-If a 2.00 cumulative grade point index is not maintained, a student is subject to Academic Warning, Academic Probation or Academic Dismissal.
-In determining this index, a grade of "Y" is considered to be an "F." Grades of "S" or "U" in noncredit developmental courses may be considered by the Academic Standards Committee in end-of-semester academic decisions regarding warning, probation or dismissal. - 4.
-A student on Academic Warning or Academic Probation is considered to be in good academic standing.

-5. Standards for Academic Progress

-a.
-Academic Warning

-A student will be placed on Academic Warning if the student fails to earn a semester and/or cumulative GPA of 2.00 or higher.
-Any student below a 1.5 will be required to attend a session with a College Professional.
-Failure to attend a session with a College Professional will disqualify a student from attending classes for the current semester.
-Students that are equal to or above a 1.5 will receive a letter indicating they are on warning and encouraged to speak to a College Professional.
-If the student complies with what he/she is directed to do, they will remain in good academic standing.
+- 5. If a 2.00 cumulative grade point index is not maintained, a student is subject to Academic Warning, Academic Probation or Academic Dismissal.
+In determining this index, a grade of "Y" is considered to be an "F." Grades of "S" or "U" in non-credit developmental courses may be considered by the Academic Standards Committee in end-of-semester academic decisions regarding warning, probation or dismissal. - 6.
+A student on Academic Warning or Academic Probation is considered to be in good academic standing. - 7.
+Standards for Academic Progress - a.
+Academic Warning - A student will be placed on Academic Warning if - The student is currently enrolled in their first semester at Jefferson and fails to earn a semester and/or cumulative GPA of 2.00 or higher; - The student is in their first semester after receiving an Academic Fresh Start and fails to earn a semester and/or cumulative GPA of 2.00 or higher; - The student is currently holding a cumulative GPA of 2.00 or higher and fails to earn a semester and/or cumulative GPA of 2.00 or higher. - Any student placed on Academic Warning with a semester GPA below 1.50 will be required to complete the current Academic Warning procedure.
+Failure to complete the procedure will disqualify a student from attending classes for the current Any student with a semester GPA that is equal to or above a 1.50 will receive a letter indicating they are on warning. - A student on Academic Warning who subsequently attains a semester GPA of at least 2.00 and achieves a 2.00 cumulative GPA, will be removed from Academic Warning. - A student on Academic Warning who subsequently attains a semester GPA of at least 2.00, but who still has below a 2.00 cumulative GPA, will remain on academic warning. - A student on Academic Warning who subsequently attains a semester GPA below 2.00 will be placed on Academic Probation.